 1. Send an invitation code

 This will generate an invitation code.
-You’ll have to copy this so the other side can Accept the invitation.
+You’ll have to copy this so the other side (Jira) can accept the invitation.

 2. Accept the invitation code

-You’ll be able to configure the sync rules for this side separately, from the other side.
+You’ll be able to configure the sync rules for each side separately, from the other side.
 This has been done on purpose, so each side will remain autonomous.

-After you’ve accepted the invitation and a connection has been established, we can move on to setting up a rule that will serve as a trigger for the synchronization.
+After you’ve accepted the invitation and a connection has been established, we can move on to setting up a rule that will trigger the synchronization.

 Once a connection between ServiceNow and Jira is established, the main work of integration can start.

-If the process managers have determined that whenever an Incident is assigned to an Assignment group called Jira ServiceDesk, an Issue needs to be created at the Jira side.
+If the process managers have determined that whenever an Incident is assigned to an Assignment group called Application Development, an issue needs to be created on the Jira side.